davebenson/doom4-walkthrough/README.md

 You should be standing on a rectangular duct in a very large icy tunnel.

-Drop down the other way for SECRET 12.3: "Cyber-Mancubus Model, Jungleguy".
+Drop down the other way for SECRET 12.3, COLLECTIBLE 12.2: "Cyber-Mancubus Model, Jungleguy".
 Walk along the duct to get back up.
 Enter the door to a tunnel.

 It'll drop you into a lobby where a holographic guy is blathering about how much energy they use.